Continue of Exclusive interview with Samuel A. Weems...

 Christians too often live in a comfort zone.
 They must discover the great

 truth for themselves.
-I don't ask anyone to accept my book at face value.
+I don't ask anyone to accept my book at face

 I ask only that American Christians read the book with an open mind and